 Khullam Khulla: Rishi Kapoor Uncensored (Review)

 Embarrassing honest confessions also adorn the book.
-Few are very humorous, e.g., his misbehavior with the staffs of a restaurant on account of his break-up with his then girl-friend Yasmin, him not paying the nearby cigarette vendor for his cigarettes while a teenager, his cold-war and discomfort with Amitabh Bachchan at the start of their careers, or he being called a “char-futiya” (dwarf) by director Manmohan Desai.
-Some are just honest admittance of emotions like him being possessive of Dimple Kapadia for being his first heroine, or his meaningless dislike for Rajesh Khanna, his fist with Sanay Khan in a party or him being insulted by Javed Akhtar over the success of a movie.
-As I stated earlier, this book is an open book of his life."While reading this book, one also gets to know the passion that yesteryear movie makers had for films."
-Click To Tweet
+Few are very humorous, e.g., his misbehavior with the staffs of a restaurant on account of his break-up with his then girl-friend Yasmin, him not paying the nearby cigarette vendor for his cigarettes while a teenager, his cold-war and discomfort with Amitabh Bachchan at the start of their careers, or he is called a “char-futiya” (dwarf) by director Manmohan Desai.
+Some are just honest admittance of emotions like him being possessive of Dimple Kapadia for being his first heroine, or his meaningless dislike for Rajesh Khanna, his fist with Sanay Khan in a party, or him being insulted by Javed Akhtar over the success of a movie.
+As I stated earlier, this book is an open book of his life.